aidansteele/playup-chrome-ext/README.md

 An extension to make browsing the API in Chrome less painful.
-On line three of `background.js`, replace `<YOUR API KEY GOES HERE>` with a suitable API key.
+In `background.js`, replace `<YOUR API KEY GOES HERE>` with a suitable API key and authorisation ID/key from the relevant credentials server.